Gen 1 is now few and far between.

 Size tends to be similar across the board with scopes measuring in around 9-13” and averages 3” in both height and width.
 The most compact models will be 6-9” long and 2” tall and wide.

-What should you expect to get with a scope that costs almost a $1000?
 At this price point, you can expect to see a carry case with the scope.
 It may be an on-rifle scope cover or a soft carry case.
-Hard carry cases are rarely seen at this price point and are saved for the more expensive, high-end night vision scopes.
+Hard carry cases are rarely seen at this price point and are usually reserved for the more expensive, high-end night vision scopes.

-You will also receive a mount, but whether it’s a quick release/detach mount or rail is usually a manufacturer preference.
+You may receive a mount in the box, but whether it’s a quick release/detach mount or rail is usually a manufacturer decision.
+Most monoculars that can double as a recoil-resistant scope do not typically come with a mount.
+It must be purchased separately.

 Almost always, an IR illuminator is included by either being built into the scope or provided as an external device with hardware or mounts for attachment.
-An 850 nm IR illuminator is typically the standard type.
+An 850 nm IR illuminator is the standard.

 Usually, the first battery supply is on the manufacturer, and if necessary, the charging hardware will be included.